NBISweden/module-r-intro-dm-practices/_episodes/03-basics-factors-dataframes.md

 ~~~
-samples[, -1]       # The whole data frame, except the first column
+samples[, -1]       # the whole data frame, except the first column
 ~~~
 {: .language-r}